PMCC-BioinformaticsCore/janis-assistant/README.md

 - `translate` - Translate a workflow into CWL / WDL
 - `metadata` - Get the available metadata on an execution
 - `version` - Print the version of `janis` submodules.
-- `spider` - Print documentation for a tool (allows to trace problems with the JanisRegistry)
+- `spider` - Print documentation for a tool (allows to trace problems with the Janistoolbox)

 ### `run`